EdDataScienceEES/tutorial-orla03/index.md

     upr = predictions[, "upr"])     # add upr column
 ```

+Now print the output, remember to use brackets or call the data-frame!
-This shows us that for a tree with tree height of 90, the predicted tree girth is 16.76 **put in a table
+This shows us that for a tree with tree height of 90 feet, the predicted tree girth is 16 inches.
+The interpretation follows for the other heights.

 We can now plot these prediction intervals using the skills we learnt in section 3.